Nafets94/E-commerce-store/README.md

 # ReStore

-A web application that features a store where users can login / register and purchase various items.
+A web application that features a store where users can login / register and purchase various products.

 The application is built using ```.NET 7```, ```React 18``` and ```Redux```.